LM-Ince/lab-website-ince/index.md

 %}

 {% capture text %}
-I am currently a Research Scientist in the [Fonken lab](https://www.fonkenlab.com/), where I mentor 3 undergraduate students.
+I am an Assistant Professor at Pomona College, supervising senior theses and mentoring a team of undergraduate neuroscience students.

 {%
   include link.html